maryball2/OpenMUN/README.md

 # OpenMUN
-This is a FOSS java program designed to help conferences with Model UN!
+This is an open source java program designed to help conferences with Model UN!

 Todo: